If you’re trying to grow your TikTok following, you’re probably wondering, “What is the best time to post on TikTok?”

-- Convert the global best times to post on TikTok (mentioned above in EST) to your audience’s timezone.
+- Convert the global best times to post on TikTok (mentioned above in ET) to your audience’s time zone.

 - Discover when your followers are most engaged under the Followers tab.
 Then convert the time’s listed in TikTok (which are in UTC) to your audience’s time zone.

 - Look at post analytics under the Content tab—is there a pattern of videos performing well when they’re posted at certain times?